moiexpositoalonsolab/grenepipe/example/README.md

  * First, copy the `config.yaml` for the main grenepipe directory into this example directory.
  * Then set the file paths in `config.yaml` and `samples.tsv` to fit with where grenepipe is located.

+Alternative to these two steps, simply call `prepare.sh`, which does these steps automatically.

 Finally, from the main grenepipe directory, run

     snakemake --use-conda --cores 4 --directory example/